Naereen/web-sphinx/bin.en.rst

   The *bot* has a minimalist UI, it can be slowed down, speeded up or stopped from `reactions posted <https://api.slack.com/methods/reactions.get>`_ by users of the Slack conversation in which the quotes are posted
   (`:+1:` doubles the frequency while `:-1:` divides it by two, and `:rage:` stops the bot).

-  :État: *Works*.
+  :State: *Works*.
 Cool but can quickly be annoying!

 * `changemotd.sh <bin/changemotd.sh>`_,